junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Cas is getting more sick, cough

 "Miss me so soon?"
-Rowena's over-sweet voice comes out of the speaker, in the background of some light torturing and screaming sound.
+Rowena's over-sweet voice comes out of the speaker, in the background of some remote indistinct torturing and screaming sound.

-"We need the reverse spell for that decay one you gave Lucifer," Sam blunts out.
+"We need the reverse spell for that decay one you used on Lucifer," Sam blunts out.

-"Jeez, that's straight," Dean hisses to him.
+"Jeez, don't sugar coat it," Dean hisses.

 "Why?"
 Rowena's voice comes louder and clearer.
-Sound like she walks to a quiet corner of the room.
+Sound like she walked to a quiet corner of the room.

 "We need to help Lucifer recover," Cas supplies.